Clastify logo

 Image

 A phospholipid forms when one glycerol molecule links to two fatty acid molecules and one phosphate-containing group.
-That small structural change matters in biology: a triglyceride is fully hydrophobic, but a phospholipid has a hydrophilic phosphate region and hydrophobic fatty acid tails.
+That small structural difference matters in biology: a triglyceride is fully hydrophobic, while a phospholipid has a hydrophilic phosphate region and hydrophobic fatty acid tails.

 Double bonds change shape and melting point

 A saturated fatty acid is a fatty acid in which all carbon-carbon bonds in the hydrocarbon chain are single bonds, so the chain holds the maximum possible number of hydrogen atoms.
-Because saturated chains are relatively straight, they can pack closely together, which gives them a higher melting point.
+These chains are fairly straight.
+They can pack closely together, which gives them a higher melting point.

 Image

-You see the pattern in stored lipids.
+This explains a familiar pattern.
 Plant oils used for energy storage often contain a high proportion of unsaturated fatty acids, so they stay liquid at ordinary temperatures.
-Fats used for energy storage in endotherms often contain more saturated fatty acids, making them more likely to be solid at room temperature while still being usable at body temperature.
+Fats used for energy storage in endotherms often contain more saturated fatty acids, so they are more likely to be solid at room temperature while still usable at body temperature.

 Long-term energy storage

-Adipose tissue is connective tissue adapted to store triglycerides in fat cells.
+Adipose tissue is a connective tissue specialized for storing triglycerides in fat cells.
 In animals, it is found under the skin and around some organs.

 Triglycerides work well for long-term energy storage because they are chemically stable, hydrophobic and energy-rich.
-Since they are hydrophobic, they collect as droplets instead of dissolving in the cytoplasm, so they have little effect on osmotic balance.
-When oxidized, they release more energy per gram than carbohydrates, which makes them useful when mass matters, such as in active animals.
+Since they are hydrophobic, they form droplets instead of dissolving in the cytoplasm, so they have little effect on osmotic balance.
+When oxidized, they release more energy per gram than carbohydrates, which helps in situations where mass matters, such as in active animals.

-Carbohydrate stores, especially glycogen, can be mobilized quickly, and glucose moves more easily through aqueous fluids.
+Carbohydrate stores, especially glycogen, can be mobilized more quickly, and glucose travels more easily in aqueous fluids.
 Lipid stores are better suited to dense long-term storage.
-So carbohydrates and lipids are not “better” in the abstract; they do different jobs well.
+So carbohydrates and lipids are not “better” in the abstract; they are useful for different jobs.

 Comparison of carbohydrate and triglyceride stores in animals.